Tips for Solo female travel in India

-We would advise you not to venture out to an isolated beach and swim wearing a bikini or bathing suit alone.
-It is advisable that when you choose to go for a swim, you try to find a place where you can see other tourists swimming.
-It is much safer to go in a group.
-Don’t be surprised if you see people secretly clicking your photos in a swimsuit on their mobiles, but feel free to inform a nearby police person if you see this happening.
-Swimming in a big T-shirt and tights or knee log shorts is always a good back-up option, especially outside of Goa and Kerala.
+We advise you not to venture alone out to isolated beaches and swim wearing bikinis or bathing suits.
+When you choose to go for a swim, try going where you can see other tourists swimming.
+It’s much safer to go in groups.
+Don’t be surprised if you see people secretly clicking photos on their mobiles.
+Of course, feel free to inform a nearby police if you see this happening.
+Swimming in a big T-shirt and tights or knee log shorts is a good back-up option, especially if outside Goa and Kerala.

-Avoid travelling without reservation.
-It is better to book the three tier AC compartment rather than the general non AC compartment for an overnight journey by train.
-When you book train tickets try to get the upper berth as it will give you more privacy.
+Avoid travelling without reservations.
+It’s better to book the three tier AC compartment rather than the general non-AC compartment for an overnight journey by train.
+When you book train tickets try to get the upper berth, as it will give you more privacy.
 Check here for all the different classes of trains you can take.

 When it comes to buses, avoid the double sleeper bus tickets that some private bus companies sell.
 What they fail to tell you is that the double sleeper bus actually has a narrow double sleeper berth, without any separation, for two people to share.
 Try and book one reserved for women.

 Accommodations can also book safe transfers for you.
 Make sure no one is in the car apart from you and the driver.
 Most train stations and airports have pre-paid service available around the clock.
 In Delhi, however, they are famous for tourist scams (for both genders!).
 Nowadays, there are also women driving services like the ‘Women on Wheels’ project run by an NGO for women empowerment.
 If you plan your trip with us, we’d always arrange your pick-ups at every destination through hotels with trustworthy drivers.

 Travelling with others

-It is easy to meet fellow solo traveler in India in hostels or hotels and team up and go travelling together for some part of your journey.
+It’s quite easy to meet fellow solo travellers in India at hostels/hotels and join forces for some part of your journey.
 In case you end up travelling with a foreign man, most Indian men would assume that you both are a couple and leave you alone.